Adrian Tchaikovsky: Writing career

 Tchaikovsky revealed the basis of Shadows of the Apt in an online essay entitled "Entering the Shadows" at Upcoming4.me.

 Whilst studying at the University of Reading, he managed a role-playing game named Bugworld.
 The game concerned the story of the insect-people of the Lowlands threatened by the encroaching Wasp Empire.
 From this original scenario, the entire series of books grew.

 Tchaikovsky still uses role-playing games to help develop his stories, but now also uses live action role-playing, which assists in describing the numerous action and battle sequences in his books.
-He is currently involved with the LARP game Empire.
+He has previously been involved with the LARP game Empire.

-Tchaikovsky has regularly expressed his intention regarding the Shadows of the Apt series not to make science better than magic, or vice versa: "This is another key element, really: the magic/tech divide is a concept that turns up here and there in fantasy, but usually one side is good (mostly magic) and the other (dirty polluting tech) is bad.
-With the world of the kinden, they’re basically both as bad as the people who use them, whether it’s blood sacrifice in a Mantis-kinden grove or the Wasp Empire’s city-levelling weaponry."
+Tchaikovsky has regularly expressed his intention regarding the Shadows of the Apt series not to make technology better than magic, or vice versa: "This is another key element, really: the magic/tech divide is a concept that turns up here and there in fantasy, but usually one side is good (mostly magic) and the other (dirty polluting tech) is bad.
+With the world of the kinden, they're basically both as bad as the people who use them, whether it's blood sacrifice in a Mantis-kinden grove or the Wasp Empire's city-levelling weaponry."

+In 2025, with Emma Newman, he launched a new podcast, Starship Alexandria.
+In this the presenters alternate presenting a work (novel, film, comic book) for the other to read and judge whether the work should be preserved for posterity.